cara-tm/simplr/README.md

 Finally, upload the `simplr` directory and all its content into your `/themes` folder available in the root of your server.

+Note: the custom fonts will not be displayed within some devices neither the javascript "Lightbox" voluntarily to reduce the amount on bytes to serve to small screens.

 Access to your Textpattern administration interface and activate the `Simplr` theme from the Themes panel (see official documentation for further informations).

 You will need to create some sections from the Sections panel: